The Federal Child Support Guidelines: Step-by-Step

 It is also important that you keep each other informed of any changes to your income.
 This is to ensure that you are paying the right amount of support—not more, not less—based on accurate income information.
 This is also to ensure that your children continue to benefit from both incomes, even if the family is no longer together.
 A court could order you to make retroactive child support payments if, for example, you do not inform the other parent of changes to your income.
 So even if you are not specifically asked or ordered to provide your updated income information, it is recommended that you do so.

-When Carl and Jade split up two years ago, they agreed that they would share custody of their two children, Francis and Alice.
+When Carl and Jade split up two years ago, they agreed that they would share parenting time of their two children, Francis and Alice.
 At that time, Carl’s income was higher than Jade’s, and they agreed in writing that Carl would pay child support to Jade.
 Their written agreement also required both Carl and Jade to share their income information every year.

 Recently, the company Carl works for had to downsize.
 Luckily, Carl was able to stay with the company, but his salary was reduced.

 Carl is afraid that he will no longer be able to pay the child support amount.
 He raises the issue with Jade.
 They both agree to change their child support agreement based on Carl’s new income information.